onsi/ginkgo/docs/index.md

 Since `GinkgoT()` implements `Cleanup()` (using `DeferCleanup()` under the hood) Gomock will automatically register a call to `mockCtrl.Finish()` when the controller is created.

-When using Gomock you may want to run `ginkgo` with the `-trace` flag to print out stack traces for failures which will help you trace down where, in your code, invalid calls occured.
+When using Gomock you may want to run `ginkgo` with the `-trace` flag to print out stack traces for failures which will help you trace down where, in your code, invalid calls occurred.

 ### IDE Support
 Ginkgo works best from the command-line, and [`ginkgo watch`](#watching-for-changes) makes it easy to rerun tests on the command line whenever changes are detected.